Course - Bachelor's Thesis in Archives and Collections Management - LBAS3004

 Course content

-The bachelor dissertation is a supervised, independent work of research and writing in the field of archives and collection management.
+The bachelor dissertation is a supervised, independent work of research and writing in the field of museums, archives and records management.
 Students base their dissertation work on knowledge gained in previous courses.
 Topics are chosen according to interest and relevance, in agreement with a supervisor.
 The student is expected to work independently, thereby developing skills of planning, executing, and finishing a piece of academic work.

 Learning outcome